Compactifications of reductive groups as moduli stacks of bundles

 \bit{The stability condition}

 We now cut down our stack to a separated stack of finite presentation by imposing some sort of stability condition.
 This requires that we make some non-canonical choices.

 First, as in toric geometry, choose a fan $\Si$, supported within $\La_\Q^+$, consisting of rational simplicial cones.
-Also choose a nonzero lattice element $\be_i \in \La$ on each ray of $\Si$.
-This makes $\Si$ into a (torsion-free) {\em stacky fan} in the sense of Borisov-Chen-Smith \cite{bcs}.
+Also choose a nonzero lattice element $\be_i \in \La$ on each ray of $\Si$. {\red The choice of a distinguished lattice point on each ray is precisely the additional structure making a fan into a {\em torsion-free stacky fan} as defined by Borisov-Chen-Smith \cite{bcs}, who established a correspondence between such objects and toric orbifolds.
+(The slightly more general notion introduced by Borisov-Chen-Smith of a {\em stacky fan}, possibly with torsion, will not be needed here.)}

 Second, choose an ordering $\be_1,\dots, \be_N \in \La$ of these elements, and hence of all the rays of $\Si$.
 This induces an ordering of the rays of any $\si \in \Si$.
 Thus to any $n$-dimensional $\si \in \Si$ is associated an increasing function, by abuse of notation also denoted $\si: \{1,\dots,n\} \to \{1,\dots,N\}$, such that $\si = \langle \be_{\si(1)}, \dots, \be_{\si(n)} \rangle$.